openstack/cinder/doc/source/devref/jenkins.rst

     Calculate test coverage metrics.

 `cinder-docs`_
-    Build this documentation and push it to https://docs.openstack.org/developer/cinder.
+    Build this documentation and push it to `OpenStack Cinder <https://docs.openstack.org/cinder/latest/>`_.

 `cinder-merge-release-tags`_
     Merge reviewed code into the git repository.